 PURPOSE:

-This guide will familiarize you with a working knowledge of how to plan for fuel facility inspections and assist in identifying guidance documents for reviewfuel facility inspectors conducting routine inspections of fuel fabrication facilities, uranium conversion and enrichment facilities.
+This guide will familiarize you with a working knowledge of how to plan for fuel facility inspections and assist in identifying guidance documents for review.
+This applies to fuel facility inspectors conducting routine inspections of fuel fabrication facilities, uranium conversion facilities and uranium enrichment facilities.

 COMPETENCY AREA: INSPECTION PLANNING